CONTACT YOUR CITY COUNCILLOR NOW.

 Buttons are available at our events:

-The Tar Sands are Coming to Toronto
+The Tar Sands Are Now In Toronto

 map

-Not only can this toxic and corrosive mixture spread through the soil to threaten property and the water tables; it also crosses 3 major rivers leading to Lake Ontario — the source of our drinking water.
+Not only can this toxic and corrosive mixture spread through the soil to threaten property and the water tables; it also crosses all rivers leading to Lake Ontario — the source of our drinking water.
 And from the time it was announced, it has become a threat to local property values.

 TagWhat Can We Do?